Humboldt-Penguin/redplanet/docs/src/home/quick_start/installation.md

 ## [1] System Requirements

-RedPlanet is supported on the following platforms, as verified by our [tests via GitHub Actions](https://github.com/Humboldt-Penguin/redplanet/actions/workflows/test.yml){target="_blank"}:
+RedPlanet is supported on the following platforms, as verified by our [automated tests on GitHub Actions](https://github.com/Humboldt-Penguin/redplanet/actions/workflows/test.yml){target="_blank"}:

 - ^^Operating Systems^^ — Linux, MacOS, and Windows
 - ^^Python Version^^ — 3.10 to 3.12
     - We plan to add support for 3.13 once [pyshtools is updated](https://github.com/SHTOOLS/SHTOOLS/pull/500){target="_blank"}.
     - To see the official support timeline for all versions of Python, look [here](https://devguide.python.org/versions){target="_blank"} or [here](https://endoflife.date/python){target="_blank"}.

-Feel free to send an email or open an issue on GitHub if you're having installation issues or want to request support for earlier versions of Python.
+If you're having installation issues or want to request support for earlier versions of Python, feel free to send an email or open an issue on GitHub.
 It might only take a few minutes to add compatibility.